aws-samples/amazon-ai-building-better-bots/README.md

 1. Add the "Conversational Bots" feature to the project.
 When prompted, import `CoffeeBot`.
 Mobile Hub takes care of a number of important details behind the scenes.
 A new Amazon Cognito Federated Identity Pool is created for this new app along with roles so that the users can interact with Lex (using voice and text).
 1. Source code for the new app is immediately available for download.
 1. Follow the instructions in the `READ_ME/index.html` file to setup, compile, and run the app.

+## AWS Amplify
+When you're ready, try out [AWS Amplify](https://aws-amplify.github.io/docs/js/interactions) for bringing your chatbot to a mobile or web environment.